 Getting a ticket with a Park Hopper option is always a good idea, as it allows you to visit multiple parks on the same day.
 That way you can always come back for at least part of a second day if you don’t see it all the first time, without having to spend a full day there.

 If you go a second day, make sure it’s the morning, that’s when the animals are the most active.

-Both Single and Multi-Day tickets to Disney’s Animal Kingdom are available to purchase dates for 2020 or 2021.
-Tickets are available right now through December 31, 2021.
+Both Single and Multi-Day tickets to Disney’s Animal Kingdom are available to purchase dates for 2022.
+Tickets are available right now through December 31, 2022.